What makes bread plant based?

 Source: https://www.daveskillerbread.com/powerseed

-Nutrition (per serving): 100 calories, 135 milligrams of sodium, 4 grams of fiber, 1 grams of added sugar, 5 grams of protein.
+Select Nutrition Facts (per 1 slice serving): 100 calories, 135 milligrams of sodium, 4 grams of fiber, 1 gram of added sugar, 5 grams of protein.

 Taste: In our opinion, this bread has a hearty whole wheat sandwich bread flavor, that isn’t overly sweet!
-We love to use it for sandwiches!
+I love to make tofu or bean salad sandwiches with this bread!

-Highlights: In addition to being low in added sugar and under 140 mg of sodium per serving, it contains has a decent amount of plant based protein, and fiber coming form the whole grain and seed mixture!
+Highlights: In addition to being low in added sugar and under 140 mg of sodium per serving, it has a decent amount of plant based protein, and fiber coming from the whole grain and seed mixture!

 Food For Life Ezekiel 4:9 Sprouted Grain Bread